 While the penalties and costs associated with the OVDP are significant, participation in the program also affords protection from prosecution as well as the forgiving of other potentially incriminating facts or evidence.

-New York City residents, who have foreign assets and questions or concerns about FATCA, can contact an attorney who handles tax matters to discuss their options.
+In conclusion, FATCA noncompliance and the IRS’ Offshore Voluntary Disclosure Program effects are large number of New York City residents who have foreign assets and questions or concerns about FATCA, can contact an attorney who handles tax matters to discuss their options.